yalaorg/yala-protocol-contracts/README.md

 ## Get start

-1. create `.env` file  and set your mnemonic as below
+1. create `.env` file  and set your environment variables as below

    ```
    MNEMONIC="yourn mnemonic"